ArcteonSpace/.github/README.md

 **Architecting Sovereign Geospatial Intelligence for the European Region.**

-Arcteon Space is a specialized technology lab focused on high-precision geospatial systems, data sovereignty, and the bridge between satellite science and industrial application.
+Arcteon Space is a specialized technology lab focused on high-precision geospatial systems, data sovereignty, and the bridge between satellite science and industrial aplication.

 ---